MadMerick01/BolidesTheCutbyAbleMerick/README.md

 Bolides – The Cut is a career expansion for BeamNG.drive that introduces the Bolides — a hostile criminal gang that turns every profitable run into a potential high-stakes encounter.

 EMP attacks.
 Theft of Career Money.
 Armed combat by pistol.
 Mechanical bullet damage with real consequences to driveability and repair costs.
+Bolides moving money in armed vans across the map.

 Your decisions determine whether you survive, fight back, or turn danger into profit.
 Ammo is scarce, use it sparingly